mavnn/Taggen/README.markdown

 Check out Program.fs in the TaggenScratchPad project for examples of it's current state, including experiments with various helper methods and styles.

+### Todo

+* Write more performant foldStrings method
+* Experiment with right and left associative infix 'punctuation' to ease fragment creation
+* ? use Manos as default host/get routing etc?
+* Finish list of html tag types
+* Add doctype helpers